GSA/digitalgov.gov/content/posts/2016-07-21-confirming-the-cancellation-a-vha-ab-testing-quick-study.md

 ## Introduction

 Clinicians work in stressful, often chaotic environments with shifting needs and varying demands.
 A large part of their responsibilities require them to work within an EHR system for both viewing and adding information (such as notes) or requests (such as orders) for their patients.
 EHR developers refer to this action-oriented portion of their work as write-back.
 Write-back is crucial for patient care but also introduces multiple opportunities for inefficiencies as well as cognitive load and patient-safety issues.
-A specific area of concern has been effectively supporting the cancellation of a started action.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-425-AB-testing-A\_B-split-comparison-web-conversion-test-bakhtiar\_zein-iStock-Thinkstock-469994020.jpg" alt="AB testing A/B split comparison web conversion test" %}
+A specific area of concern has been effectively supporting the cancellation of a started action. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-425-AB-testing-A\_B-split-comparison-web-conversion-test-bakhtiar\_zein-iStock-Thinkstock-469994020.jpg" alt="AB testing A/B split comparison web conversion test" %}

 ## The Issue

 Clinicians often start “write” functions such as ordering a laboratory test, requesting a consult, or filling in a problem and then find that they don’t need to complete that function for various reasons.
 In these scenarios, the clinicians select “cancel” at the bottom of the started form.
 To help ensure that data (and time) is not inadvertently lost, the EHR platform checks that the clinician intended to select the cancellation button with a confirmation dialog (Figure 1).

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/388-x-201-AB-Quick-Study-Figure1.jpg" alt="Figure 1: Original Wireframe mockup- Cancel/Cancel Function." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/388-x-201-AB-Quick-Study-Figure1.jpg" alt="Figure 1: Original Wireframe mockup- Cancel/Cancel Function." %}

 <p style="text-align: center">
   <i>Figure 1: Original Wireframe mockup: Cancel/Cancel Function</i>